 ⦾ Yogananda's so-called Christianity is perhaps no solution to anything.

 Do regular farm animals, even heart-broken animals, have what it takes to get free inside and happy as well?
 Do beer-drinkers and Yogananda-followers?

 If you turn away from the emissary of God, He [decides] "Now you shall have to wait long ...
-Several incarnations [of dire fears and colossal sufferings] at least must pass before he will have another such opportunity.
-[Source: SRF Magazine, spring 1974, p 6.]
+Several incarnations at least must pass before he will have another such opportunity.
+[Source: SRF Magazine, spring 1974:6.]

-Yogananda says these fears and sufferings are inherent in the cycles of life and death and rebirth and redeath and so on.
-The whole Gita verse runs like this in his translation:
+Yogananda says that fears and sufferings are inherent in the cycles of life and death and rebirth and redeath and so on.
+A Bhagavad Gita verse runs like this in his translation:

 In this path (of yoga action) there is no loss of the unfinished effort for realization, nor is there creation of contrary effects.
 Even a tiny bit of this real religion protects one from great fear (the colossal sufferings inherent in the repeated cycles of birth and death).
 [Bhagavad Gita 2:40, Yogananda's translation, Yi 69-70]